Overcoming Dyslexia by Sally Shaywitz, M.D.

 - How to Help Dyslexic People in School and Beyond

-The Orton-Gillingham method of scientifically-based instruction is what Shaywitz recommends for dyslexic children.
+The Orton-Gillingham approach of scientifically-based instruction is what Shaywitz recommends for dyslexic children.
 Although she lists many different ways in which parents can help their dyslexic children at home, having one-on-one instruction with a tutor who is trained in this systematic and structured method is what really helps.
-(Peter’s tutor uses the Barton program, which has been very beneficial to him.)
+(Peter’s tutor uses Barton, which utilizes Orton-Gillingham and has been very beneficial to him.)

-There’s also good news for dyslexic adults who have gone undiagnosed: there are programs for adult literacy, and although they do require a commitment of time, they also produce dividends that improve quality of life.
-Many undiagnosed adults either flunk or drop out of school and have few options for employment because of their inability to read.
+There’s also good news for dyslexic adults who have gone undiagnosed: there are programs for adult literacy, and although they do require a commitment of time, they produce dividends that improve quality of life.
+Many undiagnosed adults either flunked or dropped out of school and, thus, have few options for employment because of their inability to read.
 It’s not that they’re unintelligent, just that they were never given the proper instruction for the way that their brains are wired.